kashif/cuda-workshop/Readme.md

       shrutil
     )

-Finally add the `matrixMul` sub-directory to the `src/CMakeLists.txt` file e.g.:
+Finally add the new project folder, for example `matrixMul` to the `src/CMakeLists.txt` file:

     add_subdirectory (matrixMul)